didibib/my-vs-theme/README.md

-# My VS Theme
+# My Visual Studio Theme
 You need `Color Themes for Visual Studio` extension installed. <br>
-Then import the theme.
+Then import the theme. <br>

+The theme is a variant on the `One Dark Variant` template that the extension provides.